unixcharles/acme-client/README.md

 # Acme::Client

-`acme-client` is a client implementation of the ACMEv2 / [RFC 8555](https://tools.ietf.org/html/rfc8555) protocol in Ruby.
+`acme-client` is a client implementation of the ACME / [RFC 8555](https://tools.ietf.org/html/rfc8555) protocol in Ruby.

 You can find the ACME reference implementations of the [server](https://github.com/letsencrypt/boulder) in Go and the [client](https://github.com/certbot/certbot) in Python.

 ACME is part of the [Letsencrypt](https://letsencrypt.org/) project, which goal is to provide free SSL/TLS certificates with automation of the acquiring and renewal process.

-You can find ACMEv1 compatible client in the [acme-v1](https://github.com/unixcharles/acme-client/tree/acme-v1) branch.

 ## Installation